kondyan2022/project-fs191023-be/README.eng.md

   - "email - string with pattern /^\w+@[a-zA-Z_]+?\.[a-zA-Z]{2,3}$/, required"
   - "password - string, min 6, required"

-- **User Login:** Create a public endpoint for user login, allowing users to log in with existing accounts.
+- **User Login:** Created a public endpoint for user login, allowing users to log in with existing accounts.
 Validate user data, including checking the correctness of the email format and password.

   Fields Required: